chompy/pbrew/README.md

         port: 8983
         scheme: solr
 ```
-This would override the SOLR service for PBREW.
+This would override the Solr service for PBREW.

 ## TODO